junhua/proqodpy/README.md

 5. Exam.
 Time-limited and requirement same as Assessment.

 ### Teachers' interaction specs
 1. Course Management.
 Teachers have an UI to customize courses, classes, students, weeks, Assessments and types, allocate marks and grades.
+Teacher can give optional *editorial* to provide different levels of hints for student's reference.
 2. Course Statistics.
 Teachers can see the statistics of the class and cohort.
 3. Window to execute SQL.